GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/index.md

 - A content script or other extension [sends a message.][1]
 - Another view in the extension, such as a popup, calls [`runtime.getBackgroundPage`][2].

-Once it has been loaded, a service worker keeps running as long as it is performing an action, such as calling a Chrome API or issuing a network request.
-Additionally, the service worker won't unload until all visible views and all message ports are closed.
+Once it has been loaded, an extension's service worker generally keeps running as long as it is performing an action, such as calling a Chrome API or issuing a network request.

 {% Aside %}